preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 Related Processes
 *******************
-Using this option you can see if a document is related to any processes - meaning added as a document to the process(es).
+Using this option you can see if a document is related to any process(es) - meaning added as a document to the process(es).
 You can also suggest that the document should be added (related) to a process.
 The suggestion is sent to the process owner.

 To check if a dcument is related to any process(es), do the following: